Quantum Non-Linear Bandit Optimization: Related Work

-In a parallel line of research, stochastic quantum methods have been proposed \cite{SZ23}, demonstrating the advantages of quantum stochastic first-order oracles for smooth objectives in low-dimensional settings.
-Most recently, there are efforts \cite{LGHL24} on investigating quantum speedups for minimizing non-smooth, non-convex objectives, which represent the most general and fundamental function class.
-At the same time, \citet{zhang2024quantum} focused on studying quantum algorithms and lower bounds for finite-sum optimization, addressing both convex and non-convex cases.
+In a parallel line of research, stochastic quantum methods were proposed \cite{SZ23}, demonstrating the advantages of quantum stochastic first-order oracles for smooth objectives in low-dimensional settings.
+Most recently, there were efforts \cite{LGHL24} on investigating quantum speed-up for minimizing non-smooth, non-convex objectives, which represent the most general and fundamental function class.
+At the same time, \cite{zhang2024quantum} focused on studying quantum algorithms and lower bounds for finite-sum optimization, addressing both convex and non-convex cases.